substrait-io/substrait/site/docs/expressions/field_references.md

 }
 ```

-#### Compound References

-References are typically constructed as a sequence.
-For example: [struct position 0, struct position 1, array offset 2, array slice 1..3].

 #### Validation

 References must validate against the schema of the record being referenced.
 If not, an error is expected.

 ### Masked Complex Expression